This Day in Labor History: December 23, 1872Comments

 Historians know almost nothing about this union, even its name.
 It has almost no written records.
 What we do know is that in the fall of 1872, a group of them working for different railroad coal mine operations agreed to strike.
 We don’t even know why.
 This was not a unanimous decision.
 But community pressure moved recalcitrant miners to respect the strike and stay out.
 This was a proto-union really.
 Moreover, the railroads were proto-corporations.
 The Gilded Age had barely begun and railroad executives did not yet see themselves as a national interest.
 The ideology of the Gilded Age had not quite developed.
 To them, this was a strictly local matter and they didn’t worry too much about it.
 Eventually, the mine owners and the workers would come to an agreement.
 A few years later, now imbued with a Social Darwinist ideology, they would see any worker resistance or combination as a violation of a law of evolution and seek government aid in having it destroyed.
 But that was not yet the case in 1872.

 All of this went on without much that was remarkable until late December.
 A regional manager for one of the coal companies named David Shorthill decided to test the union and bring in strikebreakers, mostly his relatives.
 This infuriated the miners and a gun battle resulted.
-It was something of a running battle, with people harrassing the strikebreakers along the rail route.
+It was something of a running battle, with people harassing the strikebreakers along the rail route.

 The miners themselves denied all knowledge.
 They pointed to their right to a peaceful strike and noted how the complete peace of the previous five weeks.
 That was true, but of course somewhat disingenuous.
 In fact, it was a miner’s wife named Sarah McGowan who led the resistance.
 To her, Shorthill was breaking the law by opening the mine during a peaceful strike.
 There was a commonly understood relationship between workers and jobs and to bring in strikebreakers destroyed that mutual trust that underlay mid-19th century labor relations.
 Striking did not end employment.
 It was simply a hiatus.

 As the strikebreakers began clearing the weeks of snow and ice from the railroad, both men and women began throwing ice and snowballs at them.
 Shorthill tried not to respond.
 For him, fighting between strikebreakers and strikers got in the way of his goal of ending the idea of a property right to a job.
 That was December 22.
 The next day, things got worse.
 The strikebreakers went into the mine and loaded coal onto the carts to move it to the trains.
-It was widely believed that this coal, already mined but not loaded, actually belonged to the workers, not to do with as they believed, but because they had mined it, only they could take it the next step.
+It was widely believed that this coal, already mined but not loaded, actually belonged to the workers, not to do with as they pleased, but because they had mined it, only they could take it the next step.
 None of this had legal backing really, but these were community standards.
 And this was other men’s labor these strikebreakers were now stealing from.

 These were now “blackleg” miners, the greatest insult miners could give one another.
 There is a great old British song about this that Richard Thompson did on his 1000 Years of Popular Music album.
 I will embed it here.
 The bitterness comes through loud and clear: